beingnoble03/instagram-script/README.md

 # Instagram Followers and Following Fetch Script
-_Get following users who don't follow you_
+_Get following users who don't follow you._
-_Try not to use this on your personal account may get banned as instabot documentation says so_ _Don't use this script more than 2 times at once with your personal account_ _The script uses Instagram's Mobile API_
+_Try not to use this on your personal account may get banned as instabot documentation says so._
+_Don't use this script more than 2 times at once with your personal account._
+_The script uses Instagram's Mobile API._

 ### Instructions
 - Clone this repo / download this repo